transcom/mymove-docs/docs/backend/guides/access-global-variables.md

 `loginGovSecretKey := v.GetString(cli.LoginGovSecretKeyFlag))` grabs the `LOGIN_GOV_SECRET_KEY` from the `.envrc`

-## Setting up global variables in the Handler Context
+## Setting up global variables in the Handler Config

-To add an application variable to the handler context, we create essentially a getter and setter in the handler context.
+To add an application variable to the handler config, we create essentially a getter and setter in the handler config.
 (Ex. `SetUseSecureCookie` and `UseSecureCookie`) Follow the pattern in [pkg/handlers/contexts.go](https://github.com/transcom/mymove/blob/master/pkg/handlers/contexts.go)